Albert-Z-Guo/Deep-Reinforcement-Stock-Trading/README.md

 Key assumptions and limitations of the current framework:
 - trading has no impact on the market
 - only single stock type is supported
-- only 3 basic actions: buy, hold, sell
+- only 3 basic actions: buy, hold, sell (no short selling and other complex actions)
 - the agent performs only 1 action for portfolio reallocation at the end of each trade day
 - all reallocations can be finished at the closing prices
 - no missing data in price history